stryker-mutator/stryker-net/README.md

 ## Supported Mutators

-For the full list of all available mutations, see the [mutator docs](https://stryker-mutator.io/docs/stryker-net/Mutators).
+For the full list of all available mutators, see the [mutator docs](https://stryker-mutator.io/docs/stryker-net/Mutators).

 ## Supported Reporters